Action on climate change

 Our goal

 Our goal to reach net zero by 2050 In 2019, the Council agreed to work towards the national target set by Central Government aiming to reduce the Council’s GHG emissions to as near to zero (net zero) as possible by 2050.
-The Council’s first Net Zero Carbon Plan was approved in 2020 and sets out how the Council aims to reach this target.
+This is the Council's second Net Zero Carbon Plan which sets out how the Council aims to reach this target.

 10 point approach to achieving net zero